 Table of Contents

 2 Ways to Make a Dotted Line in Adobe Illustrator

-You can make a dotted line by creating a new brush, or change the stroke settings and edit the dashed line.
+You can make a dotted line by creating a new brush, or changing the stroke settings and editing the dashed line.

 Method 1: Create a dotted line

 Step 1: Select the Ellipse Tool and create a small circle.

 Step 2: Drag the circle to the Brushes panel.
 If it isn’t opened already, you can open the Brushes Panel from the overhead menu Window > Brushes.